Jason Brown (American football): Baltimore Ravens

 Brown started all 16 games at guard in the 2007 season after spending 2005 and 2006 as a backup to Ravens starter Mike Flynn.
 He later started all 16 games in the 2008 season as a center.
-He was considered the best interior offensive lineman going into free agency after the end of season.
+Brown was considered the best interior offensive lineman going into free agency after the end of season.

 St. Louis Rams

-Brown visited the Rams in the first day of free agency February 27, 2009.
+Brown visited the St. Louis Rams his first day of free agency February 27, 2009.
 The next day, he agreed to a five-year deal worth $37.5 million, including a $20 million in guaranteed money.
 The deal would make Brown the highest paid center in the NFL.
 However, on March 10, it was reported that the contract had been disapproved by the league and the two sides were working to correct the issue.
 The deal was finally approved by the NFL on March 12.

 On March 12, 2012, Brown was released by the Rams.